Lance Larkin Brew Express

 There are very few negatives with this coffee maker when you get down to brass tacks.

-Admittedly with a price of $400, plus whatever costs may be needed to build this into your wall and piping, the Brew Express coffeemaker isn’t a cheap option.
+Admittedly with a price hovering around $400 around the web, plus whatever costs may be needed to build this into your wall and piping, the Brew Express coffeemaker isn’t a cheap option.
 Even so, the coffeemaker may well be worth it given all of the positives.

 Score: 2 stars